 The submission continued: “Meaningful use of MyHealth Record relates to safety, quality, communication and healthcare outcomes – not data collection.
 Characterising myHealth Record as a data source rather than a tool to support clinical practice is of concern to GPs, who will be the primary users of the system (…).”

-I had an interesting experience recently.
-I participated in a webinar organised by the Department of Health.
-It was supposed to be a consultation of GPs about the uptake of eHealth.
+I recently participated in a webinar organised by the Department of Health.
+It was supposed to be a consultation about the uptake of eHealth.

 It went something like this: “We want to gain feedback from GPs about how we can get you to use the eHealth.
 This is how we’re going to do it; we’ve already organised training and we’re kicking off after the Christmas break.
 But before we start this session you must know that we cannot consider other options or timeframes.”

 I was speechless.
 Literally – as I was not allowed to speak.
 I could only send little text messages via the closed online question platform.
 I was unable to see the feedback from other online participants.

 For years health providers have repeatedly said, if you want to make eHealth a success please take us with you.